Navigation

 Supraventricular tachycardia (SVT)

 Supraventricular tachycardia (SVT) is a type of abnormal heartbeat (arrhythmia) in which your heart beats too fast.
-It’s caused by faulty electrical signals in your heart.
+It’s caused by faulty electrical signals in your heart – electrical impulses don’t travel normally from the top chambers to the bottom chambers of your heart.

-SVT is the term used when your heart beats faster than normal because of a problem that happens above your ventricles (the lower chambers of your heart).
+SVT is the term used when your heart beats faster than normal because of a problem that happens above the lower chambers of your heart (ventricles).
 Your heartbeat is controlled by electrical signals (impulses) that travel through your heart and make it contract.

 Watch our animation to see how your heart beats normally and what happens in SVT.

 SVT is often caused by an extra electrical pathway (or pathways) in your heart between your atria (the top chambers of your heart) and your ventricles.
-This can make the electrical signals form a short circuit in your heart.
+This can make the electrical signals form a short circuit between the top and bottom chambers.

 Normally, your heart beats between 60 and 100 times a minute when you’re resting.
-With SVT, you usually get episodes where your heart suddenly starts beating faster.
+With SVT, you usually get episodes where your heart suddenly starts beating faster (paroxysmal supraventricular tachycardia).
 During an episode of SVT, your heart may beat between 140 to 250 beats per minute.
-These episodes can last anything from a few seconds to several hours or, rarely, for more than 12 hours before going back to normal.
+These episodes can last anywhere from a few seconds to several hours or, rarely, for more than 12 hours, before going back to normal.

 SVT can affect you at any age, even if you’re young and otherwise healthy.
-Most people are diagnosed in early childhood, in their early 20s or in their 40s – this depends on which type of SVT they have.
+Most people are diagnosed in early childhood or in their early 20s or in their 40s – it depends on which type of SVT they have.

 Types of supraventricular tachycardia (SVT)